vitessio/website/content/en/docs/17.0/reference/vreplication/vstream.md

 If specified, this determines which cells to give preference to during [tablet selection](../tablet_selection/).
 By default, `preferlocalwithalias` is used in order to give preference to the caller's local cell and then any alias its cell belongs to.
-If `onlyspecified` is given, then only tablets specified within the `Cells` option will be selected.
+If `onlyspecified` is given, then only tablets within the specified `Cells` field value will be considered.

 ##### TabletOrder